Our impact Keeping living things healthy.

 With our leading and ever-expanding technological and scientific capacity we are helping to forge a positive global impact on the health of individual species and living systems, from human, animal and plant health through to our soils, farms, fields, forests and oceans.

-Since 1990 there have been no
+Since 1990 there have been no new classes of antibiotics discovered

 15% of all deaths worldwide each year are from cancer